 Cowlitz Youth Council

-The purpose of the Cowlitz Indian Tribe Youth Council (CITYC) is to foster future generations of strong leaders while honoring culture, tradition, and language; and to promote mental and physical well-being of Cowlitz youth.
+The purpose of the Cowlitz Indian Tribe Youth Council (CITYC) is to foster future generations of strong leaders while honoring culture, tradition, and language; and to promote the mental and physical well-being of Cowlitz youth.
 The CITYC strives to act as a voice while modeling positive attitudes and behavior for Cowlitz youth.
 CITYC also serves as an ambassador for Cowlitz youth when youth issues are being discussed.
-The CITYC ensure youth have input with the Cowlitz Youth Board leadership on decisions and policies, guidance on strategic planning, and vision for the future.
+The CITYC ensures youth have input with the Cowlitz Youth Board leadership on decisions and policies, guidance on strategic planning, and vision for the future.
 The council also works to bring innovative ideas and opportunities to generations of the Cowlitz People.